 Why Not Automate Everything?

 With all the benefits automation testing brings to the table, why not automate all tests and save tons of money?
 Not every test script makes a good candidate to be converted to an automated script.
 In order to be considered a good candidate for automation, a script should be unlikely to change drastically.
 Writing an automation script takes time, much more time than writing a manual script.
-This means if the test criteria are constantly changing, the time it takes to update the script.
-If the script changes enough, it is easier to just let it stay a manual test because changing the automated one every time does not proved enough return on investment.
+This means if the test criteria is constantly changing, the time it takes to update the script.
+If the script changes enough, it is easier to just let it stay a manual test because changing the automated one every time does not provide enough return on investment.

 To the untrained eye, it might look like every part of the testing should be automated.
 This is simply not a realistic expectation.
 Even the most testing focused companies are not trying to achieve 100 percent coverage of for their automated tests.
 It is neither cost efficient nor realistic to strive for that wide of coverage, at least in today’s world.